-23. Transferring responsibilities
+22. Transferring responsibilities

-- 23.1 The Supplier cannot assign the Contract without the Buyer's written consent. - 23.2 The Buyer can assign, novate or transfer its Contract or any part of it to any Crown Body, public or private sector body which performs the functions of the Buyer. - 23.3 When the Buyer uses its rights under clause 23.2 the Supplier must enter into a novation agreement in the form that the Buyer specifies.

-- 23.4 The Supplier can terminate the Contract novated under clause 23.2 to a private sector body that is experiencing an Insolvency Event. - 23.5 The Supplier remains responsible for all acts and omissions of the Supplier Staff as if they were its own. - 23.6 If the Buyer asks the Supplier for details about Subcontractors, the Supplier must provide details of Subcontractors at all levels of the supply chain including: - (a) their name; - (b) the scope of their appointment; - (c) the duration of their appointment.
+- 22.1 The Supplier cannot assign the Contract without the Buyer's written consent except that no consent will be required for an assignment due to a merger, acquisition or sale of all or substantially all of Supplier's assets. - 22.2 The Buyer can assign, novate or transfer its Contract or any part of it to any Crown Body, public or private sector body which performs the functions of the Buyer. - 22.3 When the Buyer uses its rights under clause 22.2 the Supplier must enter into a novation agreement in the form that the Buyer specifies. - 22.4 The Supplier can terminate the Contract novated under clause 22.2 to a private sector body that is experiencing an Insolvency Event. - 22.5 The Supplier remains responsible for all acts and omissions of the Supplier Staff as if they were its own. - 22.6 If the Buyer asks the Supplier for details about Subcontractors, the Supplier must provide details of Subcontractors, if there are any, - (a) their name; - (b) the scope of their appointment; - (c) the duration of their appointment.

-24. Changing the contract
+23. Changing the contract

-24.1 Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
+23.1 Either Party can request a variation to the Contract which is only effective if agreed in writing and signed by both Parties.
 The Buyer is not required to accept a variation request made by the Supplier.

-25. How to communicate about the contract
+24. How to communicate about the contract

-- 25.1 All notices under the Contract must be in writing and are considered effective on the Working Day of delivery as long as they're delivered before 5:00pm on a Working Day.
+- 24.1 All notices under the Contract must be in writing and are considered effective on the Working Day of delivery as long as they're delivered before 5:00pm on a Working Day.
 Otherwise the notice is effective on the next Working Day.
-An email is effective when sent unless an error message is received. - 25.2 Notices to the Buyer or Supplier must be sent to their address in the Order Form. - 25.3 This clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution.
+An email is effective when sent unless an error message is received. - 24.2 Notices to the Buyer or Supplier must be sent to their address in the Order Form. - 24.3 This clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution.

-26. Preventing fraud, bribery and corruption
+25. Preventing fraud, bribery and corruption